 The 2011 National Survey on Children’s Health reports that 31.3 percent of children in the United States between the ages of 10 and 17 were overweight or obese.
 Obese children are at a much greater risk of lifelong health problems, such as diabetes, arthritis, cancer, and heart disease.
 Surveys show parents are bad at recognizing when their kids are overweight.
 They tend to underestimate their child’s size and the risks associated with being overweight.
 Talk to your child’s pediatrician about the weight and body mass are appropriate for your teen’s height and age and inquire about the steps you can take to ensure your teen is healthy.

 Marijuana and prescription drug use has been on the rise among adolescents over the past few years according to the National Institute on Drug Abuse.
 In 2012, 17 percent of tenth graders and 23 percent of 12th graders had used marijuana in the past month.
 The National Institute on Drug Abuse reports that while alcohol use has dropped among teens, 23.7 percent of high school seniors still reported binge drinking (five or more drinks in a row) in the past two weeks.
 Recognize the warning signs of drug and alcohol use.
 Hold regular conversations about the dangers.
 Popping a few pills from a friend or drinking a few beers may not seem like a big deal but can lead to devastating addictions.
 Talk to your teens about drinking and the associated dangers.

 Remember, teen struggles do not have to be isolating.
 You and your teenager are not alone.
-All of us at Collaborate Counseling are here to help.
-Contact us today to learn more or schedule an appointment online or give us a call at 720-386-5131.
+The amazing team at Centennial Counseling Services can make a difference!
+To learn more or schedule an appointment online or give us a call at 720-386-5131.